MDG-at-SKKU/gVfP/README.md

 Indeed, you can open any structure file that the Atomic Simulation Environment (ASE) can open, other than `POSCAR` files (e.g. CIF).
 In this case, open `gVfP_config.ini` and modify the target file and result name.

-The name of the data file (for specifyiny color) must be also set in the same configuration file.
+The name of the data file (for specifying color) must be also set in the same configuration file.

 ## Optional